TypeStrong/csproj2ts/README.md

 Queries a Visual Studio project file (.csproj, .vbproj, .njsproj, etc.) for TypeScript configuration information.
 Will also find default config in a `Microsoft.TypeScript.Default.props` file, if referenced by the project.

+Visual Studio TypeScript settings are documented on the TypeScript wiki [here](https://github.com/Microsoft/TypeScript/wiki/Setting-Compiler-Options-in-MSBuild-projects).

-Tested with new project configuration settings in TypeScript 1.5.3.
+Tested with new project configuration settings in TypeScript 1.6.2.

 ## Install